goilpp/codeCompare/README.md

 - Only `<` and `&` need escaping when rendering dynamic code blocks.
 Quotes and > are safe in text nodes.
 - Default light background ensures readability with Prism’s dark inline code backgrounds.

+## Contributing

+Contributions are welcome!
+If you'd like to help improve this project, please read our [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines on how to get started, our workflow, and code style expectations.

 ## License

+This project is licensed under the [MIT License](./LICENSE).
 This project is open source and free to use for educational purposes.